top of page

 Liuzhu Tanjing (六祖壇經), Platform Sutra of the Sixth Patriarch

-Even though these teachings are important, many people struggle to understand them fully.
-That is why Bodhidharma, a famous Zen Master, wrote a poem (which I will paraphrase) that explains it simply:
+Even though these teachings are important, many people struggle to fully understand them.
+That’s why Bodhidharma, a famous Zen master, wrote a poem (which I’ll paraphrase) to explain it in a simple way:

-Bodhidharma came from the West and did not preach a single word.
-Instead, he showed how to transform the mind through practice.
+Bodhidharma came from the West and did not speak a single word of doctrine.
+Instead, he showed the way to transform the mind through direct practice.

-If you wanted to find the true meaning of Buddhism from the pages, it would need a ton of water, more than what's in Dongting Lake, to make enough ink.
-Even then, you would still end up with a dried brush!
+If you tried to find the true meaning of Buddhism in written words, you’d need more water than Dongting Lake to make enough ink—and still be left holding a dry brush.

 達摩西來一字無,全憑心意用功夫,